Kevin-Gillanders/filterimage/README.md

 A python 3 environment

 ## Run
-To run the project all you have to do is download the repo and run test.py
+To run a demo of the project all you have to do is download the repo and run test.py

 This will then :
 1. Go into the testImages folder